Long Islander Newspapers

-The Northport Journal, was an arts and culture publication that borrowed some from the other papers.
+The Northport Journal, which was an arts and culture publication that borrowed some material from the other papers.

 Sales

 All three major papers are available for subscription, but only The Record and The Long Islander can be purchased in local stores.
 Although The Long Islander covers the largest chunk of the Town, Half Hollow Hills commands the highest subscription rate at 10,000.
 The Record has 2,270 subscribers, while the company's namesake publication has 5,578 subscribers.

-Long Islanders Newspapers' office is located on Main Street in Huntington village.
+Long Islanders Newspapers' office is located on Wall Street in Huntington village.